 Celebrated our 15th anniversary with Jackson Galaxy as our special celebrity guest.
 Responded to Hurricane Irma by rescuing 120 cats and dogs from coastal towns in Georgia.
 Began a new program for out of state transport with a no-kill shelter in Minnesota and began the first of many transports to relocate and save the lives of thousands of cats in Georgia county shelters.

 We focused on expanding our Georgia Interstate TransFUR Coalition to transport to more northern states.
 Launched a capital campaign for a more natural shelter and sanctuary, and to create a preferred community destination to benefit and educate more humans, raise more awareness, and ultimately, save more Furkids.

 Furkids’ Long-Term Goals

-Our long range vision is to consolidate all Furkids shelter operations at our Cumming headquarters, where we are creating a peaceful, unique destination, carved out of nature, where visitors can walk dogs along a nature trail, play with cats in their indoor/outdoor home, enjoy tranquility in a memorial garden, and all of our animals can experience sunlight and fresh air.
+Our long-range vision is to consolidate all Furkids shelter operations at our Cumming headquarters, where we are creating a peaceful, unique destination, carved out of nature, where visitors can walk dogs along a nature trail, play with cats in their indoor/outdoor home, enjoy tranquility in a memorial garden, and all of our animals can experience sunlight and fresh air.
 Our capital campaign is raising funds for three new buildings on the property: a cat shelter, a medical building, and a dog shelter.
 The existing Furkids dog shelter will be converted into a low-cost, high-quality spay/neuter clinic open to the public.